MuckyTaters/MuckyVision3/README.md

     Console: A 'window' of smooth scrolling text, printed one character at a time.

+    Envelope: ADSR (Attack, Decay, Sustain, Release) volume envelope for audio.

+    VoiceBase: Abstract base class for all 'voice' classes.

+    VoiceSynth: Simple SID chip style sound synthesiser.

 3. Future Plans

+Implementing basic audio was something of a detour, as I relealised that sound is important for demonstration software, especially on social media.

-Next on the TODO list is apply custom ASCII sets for Console and ImageText.
+Next on the TODO list remains the apply custom ASCII sets for Console and ImageText.
 After that, sprites and collision detection.

-Provision of audio is a high priority, but I will probably look at this once the major graphic elements are complete.
+Incidentally, audio implementation is far from complete.
+The next step for audio is to implement a self-playing VoiceSynth class.
+At present, the main program holds the song data and sends commands to the VoiceSynth instances to play notes.
+This is fine for interactive audio applications (e.g. a tracker), but for games it is more convenient for the Voice class itself to manage the playing of songs independently.

 4. Building the Supplied Demos